sylhare/sylhare.github.io/_posts/2015-02-15-Excel-autofind-dropdown-menu.md

 This formula starting at `F3`, with `F3` the **criteria matching** look if the **criteria matching** is 1 and count how many there was since first cell (`$F$3`).

-- Column #4 : **Found Values** stack all of the criteria matching values with this formula:
+- Column #4 : **Found Values** stack all the criteria matching values with this formula:

 ```coffee
 =IFERROR(INDEX($E$3:$E$22,MATCH(ROWS($G$3:G3),$G$3:$G$22,0)),"")